 Future projects are:

 a systematic study of the astronomical alignments of key sites in Penwith.
 Thus far, this subject has not been systematically investigated.
 To date, astronomical alignments have been identified by researchers in rather a piecemeal fashion, and only at some sites.
+This work has been started by Carolyn Kennett.

 a date-dowsing survey, to see whether it is possible to identify the sequence by which ancient sites in Penwith were built;